staruser143/dash-app/analysis/replicasets.md

 By using replica sets, MongoDB provides a robust solution for high availability and data redundancy, making it suitable for mission-critical applications.

-Does this help you understand what a Replica Set is in MongoDB?